rfv2021/bayes_opt_cnn/model_card.md

 ## Performance
 - The model performance was measured in terms of classification accuracy (acc) on an independent test set, containing 2 000 images.
-Several configurations yield satisfying results.
+Several CNN configurations produce satisfying results.
 Around 30 configurations have acc > 95\%, after only 2 epochs of training.
 With 3 training epochs accuracies in excess of 99\% are found.
 - For more details, see 3_Load Bayesian optimisation results.ipynb.

 ## Limitations